void-spark/SpartaIonStuff/README.md

 - `[10-c122-250408-84]` - Request from BMS to display, payload '0408'.
 - `[10-22c0-25-29]` - Response from display to BMS.

+## `22` Poll buttons
+This message is sent by the BMS to the display.
+It is usually sent once every 100ms.
+The first request message after the system waking up always has '80' as payload.
+After that request messages cycle through values 0x00-0x0f consistently.
+Respone messages are two bytes.
+The first is '00','01','02' or '03', depending on whether the top, bottom, or both buttons are pressed.
+The second byte seems to cycle through 0x00-0xff.
+But the pattern seems different among systems/displays.
+One shows an increment of 1 most of the time, sometimes skipping or repeating a value.
+Another shows much bigger more irregular steps, in the 20-50 range (at a glance).

+Full examples:

+- `[10-c121-2280-5f]` - First button poll message, payload '80'
+- `[10-22c2-220001-0a]` - Button poll response, no button pressed, payload '0001'
+- `[10-c121-220b-c9]` - Later button poll message, payload '0b'
+- `[10-22c2-2202de-db]` - Button poll response, bottom button pressed, payload '02de'

 # Messages to bms